dotmpe/node-sitefile/ReadMe.rst

   _1: handler:**/*.example

-The key is freeform but needs to start with a '_' and it will be replaced by the URL determined for each handler instance at runtime.
+The key is simply a unique string, except it needs to start with a '_' and it will be replaced by the URL determined for each handler instance at runtime.

-More elementary, the following makes sure a handler 'handler' gets initialized for using one argument 'dir/for/res.example', and will be called for requests at the given URL path::
+More elementary, the following makes so a handler 'handler' gets initialized using one argument 'dir/for/res.example', and that will be called for requests at the given URL path::

   /path/for/res: handler:dir/for/res.example